RodolfoBrandaoOficial/SheetTools/README.md

 Thanks to the open-source community for their valuable contributions.

-Enjoy a seamless conversion of base64-encoded images to images stored in Google Drive! 📸
+Enjoy automated Google Sheets backups and image conversion! 📂📷